Ultralight Black Holes as Sources of High-Energy Particles: Discussion

-\textbf{\textit{Discussion ---}} Assuming that a fraction $f_{\rm PBH}$ of the DM relic abundance consists of light PBHs, we derive a constraint on the model in the $(m_{\rm PBH}, f_{\rm PBH})$ plane by performing a least-square analysis that accounts for the neutrino flux measurements and upper bounds reported by the IceCube collaboration~\cite{IceCube:2020wum, IceCube:2020acn, IceCube:2018fhm, IceCube:2019pna}.
-Using the merger rate in Eq.~\eqref{eq:mergerrate}, Fig.~\ref{fig:BHbound} excludes light PBHs of masses $7\times10^3\lesssim m_{\rm PBH}/{\rm g}\lesssim 4\times 10^8$ as the totality of the DM, if the neutrinos are of Majorana nature (solid line contouring the Cyan shaded area).
-An even more stringent result is obtained for Dirac neutrinos (opaque line).
-The mass range is further constrained, with the upper bound $m_{\rm PBH}\lesssim 10^{10}$\,g from considerations over the effects of PBH evaporation at the onset of Big-Bang nucleosynthesis (BBN, blue contour)~\cite{Carr:2009jm}.
-Also shown is the value $m_{\rm PBH} \sim 3\times 10^3$\,g, corresponding to PBHs evaporating today when $k=1$ in Eq.~\eqref{eq:lifetimeenhancement} (vertical dashed line).
-For $k\lesssim 1$, constraints have been placed on PBH masses up to approximately $m_{\rm PBH}\sim 10^5$\,g from the emission of photons~\cite{Alexandre:2024nuo, Thoss:2024hsr} or neutrinos~\cite{Chianese:2024rsn}.
-However, the merger dynamics we consider here is independent of $k$, offering a novel and complementary signature that does not depend on the specific model building details of the stabilized phase.
+Assuming that a fraction $f_{\rm PBH}$ of the DM relic abundance consists of light PBHs, we derive a constraint on the model in the $(m_{\rm PBH}, f_{\rm PBH})$ plane by performing a least-square analysis that accounts for the neutrino flux measurements and upper bounds reported by the IceCube collaboration~\cite{IceCube:2020wum, IceCube:2020acn, IceCube:2018fhm, IceCube:2019pna}.

+Using the merger rate in Eq.~\eqref{eq:mergerrate}, Fig.~\ref{fig:BHbound} excludes light PBHs of masses $ m_{\rm PBH}\lesssim 10^9\,\rm g$ as the totality of the DM (filled cyan area).
+The mass range is further constrained, with the upper bound $m_{\rm PBH}\lesssim 10^{10}$\,g from considerations over the effects of PBH evaporation at the onset of Big-Bang nucleosynthesis (BBN, blue contour)~\cite{Carr:2009jm,Carr:2020gox,Thoss:2024dkg}.
+Also shown is the value $m_{\rm PBH} \sim 3\times 10^3$\,g (vertical dashed line), for which $\tau_{\rm sc }\simeq t_0$ when $k=2$, c.f., Eq.~\eqref{eq:lifetimeenhancement}.
+For $k= 2$, constraints have been placed on PBH masses up to approximately $m_{\rm PBH}\sim 10^5$\,g from the emission of photons~\cite{Alexandre:2024nuo, Thoss:2024hsr} or neutrinos~\cite{Chianese:2024rsn} (see \cite{Dondarini:2025ktz} for a complete analysis).
+However, the signal following the merger considered here is not sensitive to $k$, offering a novel and complementary signature that does not depend on the specific details of the stabilized phase.

 Our results suggest that the window where memory-burdened PBHs constitute the DM is in tension with current measurements on the neutrino flux.
-This tension could be significantly strengthened, by several orders of magnitude, if clustering effects due to non-Gaussianity in the power spectrum are included.
-However, this enhancement stems from limited theoretical understanding of non-Gaussian effects in PBH clustering and tidal disruption of PBH halos~\cite{Delos:2024poq}.
-The bounds would be relaxed if the memory burden effect sets in earlier than the timescale $\tau_{\rm sc}$, resulting in a larger remnant mass~\cite{Dvali:2020wft,Dvali:2024hsb}.